-The SRC and Student Forum are the Voice of our students.
-It enables them to voice opinions, to contribute to the College agenda and allows students to identify the goals of the student body and to propose strategies to meet those goals.
-The Forum is made up of students from Year 7-11 and is facilitated by the Captains and Vice Captains of the College.
+The SRC and Student Forum are the voice of our students.
+They enable leaders to voice opinions, to contribute to the College agenda and allow students to identify the goals of the student body and to propose strategies to meet those goals.
+The Forum is made up of students from Years 7-11 and is facilitated by the Captains and Vice Captains of the College.
 Members of the Forum are drawn from the SRC.

 Mentoring is facilitated at Rosebank through various Programs including the Peer Support Program.
 Newly arrived Year 7 students are mentored by a team of trained Year 10 Peer Support Leaders.
 The Program involves ongoing sessions and activities throughout Year 7, as well as the Year 7 Orientation Camp, where Year 10 Peer Support Leaders are involved.
 Mentoring is also facilitated through the Pastoral Care Program which is run by Home Room Teachers and House Coordinators.

 Mentoring of Senior Students – This program allows mentoring of senior students by teachers at the College.
 This program is focused on helping students achieve their personal and educational goals, and to learn how to juggle their many commitments to ensure their success in senior study.